arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/ParallelRestore.md

 The following parallel restore procedure is recommended to speed up the performance of [_arangorestore_](../Arangorestore/README.md) in a cluster environment.
-It is assumed that a cluster environment is running and a `dump` with [_arangodump_](../Arangodump/README.md) has been already been created.
+It is assumed that a cluster environment is running and a logical backup with [_arangodump_](../Arangodump/README.md) has already been created.

 ### Allocate dump Directory